xrchz/rocketarb/README.md

   `rocketarb` if you prefer leaving it hidden.

 # Do it without a flash loan
-- Pass the `--no-flash-loan` option to use capital (e.g., 16 ETH, or whatever the `--amount` of your minipool deposit is) in your node account instead of a flash loan.
+- Pass the `--no-flash-loan` option to use capital (e.g. 16 ETH, or whatever the `--amount` of your minipool deposit is) in your node account instead of a flash loan.
 - Why do this?
 It could reduce the total gas cost, and thereby increase profits.
 You can control the gas limits with the various `--X-gas-limit` options.
-- Warning: with `--no-flash-loan` there is no check for minimum profit, i.e., the `--gas-refund` option is ignored.
-Check the premium is healthy (e.g,.
+- Warning: with `--no-flash-loan` there is no check for minimum profit, i.e. the `--gas-refund` option is ignored.
+Check the premium is healthy (e.g.
   \>1%) with the `--premium` option first.
 - By default `rocketarb` tries to arb both the minipool deposit amount and any free space in the deposit pool.
 If you do not have enough capital to